ec-europa/europa-component-library/src/website/src/pages/ec/guidelines/images/index.md

 ## Editing visuals

 - don't apply effects, gradients, borders or filters.
-It can make the picture look manipulated.
+It can make the picture look manipulated
-- don't pick photos with frames, rounded corners or drop shadows.
+- don't pick photos with frames, rounded corners or drop shadows
 - cropping.
 Pay attention to the copyright.
-In some cases you need prior consent from the author to alter the image.
+In some cases you need prior consent from the author to alter the image